cortinico/cortinico.github.io/_posts/2020-07-06-gradle-plugins-and-composite-builds.md

 Over the last couple of weeks, I had the opportunity to help other Android/Kotlin developers struggling with Gradle 🐘, specifically with Gradle [custom plugins](https://docs.gradle.org/current/userguide/custom_plugins.html).
 To my surprise, none of them knew about a feature of Gradle called [composite builds](https://docs.gradle.org/current/userguide/composite_builds.html).

-**Composite build** is a great tool to support the development of custom Gradle plugin as they help to streamline the development cycle.
+**Composite builds** are a great tool to support the development of custom Gradle plugin as they help to streamline the development cycle.

 In this blog-post, we will discover the composite build feature, and how it can support you when writing Gradle plugins.
 Lately, we will walk through the **pros & cons** of this approach.

-All the examples presented in this blog-post comes from this **Github template**, that contains a setuAp for a custom Gradle plugin using composite builds:
+All the examples presented in this blog-post comes from this **Github template**, that contains a setup for a custom Gradle plugin using composite builds:

 [cortinico/kotlin-gradle-plugin-template](https://github.com/cortinico/kotlin-gradle-plugin-template)